yooynas/ionic2-component-login-email-form/readme.md

 <kc-form-login-email></kc-form-login-email>

 Events:

 (formSubmit)

-Triggers when the user clicks on 'Submit' button Return the following object
+Triggers when the user clicks on 'Submit' button.
+Returns the following object:

-{
+`{
     valid: boolean, // represent is the form is valid or not
     value: {            //tEmailRegistrationFormData
         email:  string,      //the email field value
         password: string,   //the password field value
     }
-}
+}`

 version tracking: